Designing a Data Grid System That Actually Works

 Understanding the real problem

-Working with our Product Manager, I dove deep into the existing chaos.
+Working with our Product Manager, we dove deep into the existing chaos.

 What we discovered